opencobra/COBRA.jl/docs/src/cbg.md

 ```sh
 jupyter notebook
 ```
-You are all set.
-You can run the tutorial.
+You are all set and can run the tutorial.